What Should Your Puppy Know At 4 Months Of Age?

 I usually notice puppy bliss during the 4-6 month period as my puppy is still relatively small (compared to his full size) and cute, he behaves well, listens, and understands most of the basics.

-However, for some reason around 6 months puppies seem to hit a regression (at least mine do).
+However, for some reason around 6 months, puppies seem to hit a regression (at least mine do).

-My pup stops listening, he no longer understands his cues, he’s much bigger and not as easy to handle.
+My pup stops listening, he no longer understands his cues, and he’s much bigger and not as easy to handle.

 I feel like we always take a step back with our puppy’s training around the 6-month mark.